-Sandy Springs is home to more than a dozen wonderful city parks, all within just a few minutes of the city’s lively downtown area.
+Sandy Springs is home to more than a dozen wonderful city parks, all within minutes of the city’s lively downtown area.
 Whether you are a hiker, a wildlife enthusiast, a history buff or an all-around nature lover, the parks in Sandy Springs have trails for hiking, waterways for fishing, cultural exhibits, and plenty of green space to bask in the fresh air.

 Here are eight parks, where to find them, and what you can do in each.

 As one of the most well-known and loved places in Sandy Springs, Morgan Falls Overlook Park is always abuzz with paddlers, picnickers, and people of all ages.
 The 30-acre park is located on the Chattahoochee River above the Morgan Falls Dam, and it’s a great spot if you are interested in paddling.
 High Country Outfitters’ Paddle Shack rents standup paddleboards, kayaks, and canoes.
 Park-goers can also try a guided SUP yoga trip.
 In addition to watersports, Morgan Falls has a playground, porch swings along the water with scenic views, and even a firepit to lounge around.

 2. Abernathy Greenway